Find out more about the steps involved in our handling of complaints made to the Ombudsman and the Commissioner

 Transferring complaintsTransferring complaints

-We may decide that there is potential to resolve a complaint by transferring it to Ahpra's complaints team.
+We may decide that there is potential to resolve a complaint by transferring it to Ahpra or an accreditation organisation.

 Ombudsman complaintsOmbudsman complaints